What is OXERVATE®?

 OXERVATE side effects

-• Other side effects reported between 1% and 10% of patients treated with OXERVATE were corneal deposits, feeling of having something in the eye, enlarged blood vessels in the white of the eyes, swelling of the eye, sensitivity to light, increase of tears, and headache
+• The most common side effects of OXERVATE are eye pain, corneal deposits, feeling of having something in the eye, enlarged blood vessels in the white of the eyes, swelling of the eye, sensitivity to light, increase of tears, and headache

 TALKING TO YOUR DOCTOR